-Each year, the air ambulance brigades complete over 500 flights and carries more than 800 patients each year in the region — both children and adults.
-The brigade travels either by MI-8 helicopter or by AN-2 or L-410 aircraft.
-On board there is everything necessary to provide emergency medical assistance and even carry out minor operations.
+Each year, the air ambulance brigades complete over 500 flights and transport over 800 patients in the region, both children and adults.
+The brigade travels either by MI-8 helicopter, or by AN-2 or L-410 aircraft.
+On board there is everything necessary to provide emergency medical care and even carry out minor surgeries.